VICE CHAIR

 Kayla Beren is a current student at Queen’s University, working towards completing a degree in Health Studies and Disability and Physical Activity.
 Kayla is originally from Durham, and attended school in Hanover.
 Kayla is open-minded, passionate about promoting equity, and an avid volunteer.
 Currently, Kayla volunteers for the Alzheimer’s Society, Durham Fitness Centre, St. John Ambulance (as a Medical First Responder), and Grey County Secondary Academic Mentorship (where Kayla is the director/founder).
 Kayla loves the outdoors, reading and any sort of physical activity!
 If she is in Grey County, you can find her kayaking down the Saugeen.

-Trudy Baran is a career volunteer; starting from when she was a stay at home mom she became involved in several organizations.
-Currently, she is involved with CFUW Saugeen, Saugeen Toastmasters, and BGM.
-Her work career has included writing for the Hanover Post and owning Balloons Plus in Hanover where she became known as "the Balloon Lady".
-Trudy has been most passionate for children with special needs.
-For 25 years she has been advocating for children and their unique needs.
+Trudy Baran Starting from when she was a stay-at-home mom she became involved in several organizations; Walkerton Performing Arts, Hanover Curling Club Board, Pied Piper Playhouse, Walkerton Kinettes, Ontario Track III, CFUW Saugeen, Saugeen Toastmasters, and BGM.
+Her work career includes writing for the Hanover Post and owning Balloons Plus in Hanover where she became known as "the Balloon Lady".
+Trudy has been most passionate about children with special needs.
+For 25 years she advocated for children and their unique needs.
 She volunteered with BBBS as a in-school-mentor and saw first hand the importance of mentoring in a child’s life.
 Trudy served on the Special Education Advisory Committee for the Bluewater District School Board for 11 years (6 as Chair) representing Spina Bifida Hydrocephalus Association of Ontario.
 She believes that all children deserve to be treated with respect and to be given a chance to thrive.

 secretary